Newspaper Page Text

 paring the best fish sandwich in

-town on Piedmont around the cor
+town on Piedmont around the co"

-ner from Auburn Avenue.
+ner from -Auburn Avenue.

 TALKING ABOUT accidents